Psychology of Film Editing: Why Cuts and Pacing Decide Everything

 Average Shot Length: Pacing Emotions Through Duration

-Average Shot Length (ASL) controls everything about pace.
+Average Shot Length (ASL) is one of the clearest controls for pace.
 It dictates how viewers breathe with your story.
 Short shots fire rapid energy.
 They sync eye movements and flood attention.
 The brain races to keep up.
 Dynamism surges.

 Longer shots slow the world down.
 Viewers absorb nuance and sink into feelings.
 Empathy grows deep.
 Balance decides success.
 Too short scatters focus.
 Too long loses grip.
 Vary deliberately to guide emotion.
 This turns casual views into deep engagement.